grzegorznowak/cardano-node-role/README.md

 ## Example playbook

-There are 2 main mode of installation:
+There are 2 main modes of installation:
 * Compilation from source
 * Using pre-built dist binaries from IOHK